 So, is finding your voice the key to a better society?

 No. Society needs harmony and conformity.
 Individualism harms communities by selfishly focusing on the desires of the individual, instead of celebrating our interdependence.
-And if we don’t value these relationships, they may not be there when we need them most.

 - Have you ever felt your voice has not been heard?